IDinsight/mosaiks/README.md

 The high-level flow of our featurisation pipeline is the following:

 1. The User feeds 'lat' and 'lon' lists for points they want to featurize
-    - The user also adds relevant parameters to the function (see FAQs)
+    - The user also adds relevant parameters to the function (see docstrings and FAQs)
 2. For each GPS coordinate, the function fetches [STAC](https://stacspec.org/en) references to satellite images
-3. Once found, the function fetches the images
+3. Once found, the function fetches the images (either all or only the least cloudy depending on the `image_composite_method` parameter)
 4. Function converts each image into features using the MOSAIKS algorithm
-5. Lastly, the function returns a dataframe with the features, 'lat' and 'lon' columns, and any other columns if specified by the user
+5. Lastly, the function returns a dataframe with the features alongside the STAC references to the image(s) used to create the features from.

 ## Repository structure

 ```
-├── src -- source code
+ ├── src
  │   ├── mosaiks
-│   │   ├── pipeline.py -- pipeline code: takes in GPS coordinates and processing
+ │   │   ├── fetch -- fetching images
-│   │   ├── featurize/ -- code for featurisation from images
+ │   │   ├── featurize -- converting images to MOSAIKS features
-│   └   └── fetch/ -- code for fetching images
+ │   └── └── pipeline -- get_features() is here.
-├── tests/ -- unit tests
+ ├── tests
-├── project_config.cfg -- repository configuration
+ ├── LICENSE
-├── pyproject.toml -- repository install configuration
+ ├── README.md
-├── pytest.ini -- unit test configuration
+ ├── README_DEMO.ipynb
-├── requirements_test.txt -- unit test package install requirements
+ ├── requirements.txt
-├── requirements_dev.txt -- dev install requirements
+ ├── requirements_dev.txt
-└── requirements.txt -- package install requirements
+ └── requirements_test.txt
 ```

 ## FAQs

-### - How do I get access to the Planetary Computer API key?
+### • How do I get access to the Planetary Computer API key?

 If you are running mosaiks locally or on a non-MPC server, then you need an access token for the satellite image database.